csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 <br> **A:** Sure, I’ll start with their simplest and most optimistic finding, but then I’ll get into some of the more mixed (and interesting!) results.

 **Q:** _OK, what was their simplest and most optimistic finding?_
-<br> **A:** Remember how, unlike activity from solar storms, EMP attacks create some something called an E1 field?
+<br> **A:** Remember how, unlike activity from solar storms, EMP attacks create something called an E1 field?
 One of risks of an E1 field is that key electrical devices known as “digital protective relays” (DPRs) can be damaged, which could cause major outages.
 To test this hypothesis, the EPRI report authors subjected 17 different types of DPRs to E1 fields of different intensities, ranging from 0 kV/m to 50 kV/m.
 They found that none of the DPRs were permanently damaged under any of these intensities.
 Some of the devices became temporarily disabled, but they could be easily restarted with a power cycle.

 <div class="wrapper">
   <img src='/assets/2020_solar_storms/fig_testing.png' class="inner" style="position:relative border:#222 2px solid; max-width:95%;" >